Higher algebraic structures in Hamiltonian Floer theory: Big pair-of-pants product

 \section{Big pair-of-pants product}

-As already mentioned, it is the main goal of this paper to generalize the big quantum product on quantum cohomology to a big pair-of-pants product on symplectic cohomology.
-As with the $L_{\infty}$-structure discussed in our first paper and the differential graded manifold structure, we define the corresponding big pair-of-pants product and the resulting cohomology F-manifold structure first on the cylindrical contact cohomology $\HC(M_{\phi})$ and then show that everything descends to $\SH^*(M)$ via our quotient construction.
-In other words, in this section we show that, using the special geometry of Hamiltonian mapping tori, one can enrich the algebraic framework of symplectic field theory by product structures. \\
+As already mentioned, it is the main goal of this paper to generalize the big quantum product on quantum homology to a big pair-of-pants product in Hamiltonian Floer theory.
+As with the $L_{\infty}$-structure and the differential graded manifold structure, we define the corresponding big pair-of-pants product and the resulting cohomology F-manifold structure on the cylindrical contact homology $\HC^{\cyl}_*(M_{\phi})$ which agrees with the sum of the Floer cohomologies $\HF_*(\phi^k)$, $k\in\IN$ .
+Furthermore note that, as the new moduli spaces are going to be defined as subsets of the moduli spaces from full contact homology used in the definition of $\tilde{X}$, \emph{we immediately assume that $M$ is a symplectic manifold with contact-type boundary and the Hamiltonian function has asymptotic linear slope in the cylindrical end of the completion.} \\